jphalimi/PythonForMIC/Doc/library/os.rst

    .. note::

-      This function is intended for low-level I/O.  For normal usage, use the built-in function :func:`open`, which returns a :term:`file object` with :meth:`~file.read` and :meth:`~file.write` methods (and many more).
-To wrap a file descriptor in a file object, use :func:`fdopen`.
+      This function is intended for low-level I/O.  For normal usage, use the built-in function :func:`open`, which returns a "file object" with :meth:`~file.read` and :meth:`~file.write` methods (and many more).
+To wrap a file descriptor in a "file object", use :func:`fdopen`.

 .. function:: openpty()